deanpatel2/deanpatel2.github.io/work.md

 - Provided key transportation figures in the development of Princeton's 30-year Climate Action Plan and its presentation to the municipality in July 2019
   - E.g. estimated commuter incentive program emissions reduction to be appx.
 1062 metric tons of CO2, determined transportation as a sector comprises appx.
 30% of all Princeton emissions in 2018
 - See the report [here](https://www.sustainableprinceton.org/wordpress/wp-content/uploads/2019/11/princeton-climate-action-plan-report.pdf)
   - Figures I worked on can be found between pages 26-34
+- **Essential task**: *Quantify and contextualize transportation emissions in Princeton, and provide figures to advise on the most effective options in addressing it.*

 >With Sustainable Princeton, I was able to combine my passions for analytics and sustainability while also contributing to a charitable cause and making meaninful connections with people in my community.